Jay-Aye/RabbitMQ/README.md

 https://www.rabbitmq.com/tutorials/tutorial-one-dotnet.html

-Create A Sender and Receiver
+Tutorial 1 - Create A Sender and Receiver

 ## RabbitMQ2

 https://www.rabbitmq.com/tutorials/tutorial-two-dotnet.html

-Create a Worker for Queues
+Tutorial 2 - Create a Worker for Queues

 ## RabbitMQ3

 https://www.rabbitmq.com/tutorials/tutorial-three-dotnet.html

-Pub/Sub model
+Tutorial 3 - Pub/Sub model
+Many Receivers can receive the same message

+## RabbitMQ4

+Tutorial 4 - Routing
+Many Receivers but only log some messages while all other messages are printed on console